postmanlabs/labs-docs/src/pages/docs/postman-pro/integrations/github.md

     * [Configuring GitHub integration for API schemas](#configuring-github-integration-for-api-schemas)
     * [Syncing a different version of the API schema](#syncing-a-different-version-of-the-api-schema)

-> Backing up collections is only available for the Postman Pro plan.

 ## Generating a GitHub Personal Access Token

-Setting up a GitHub integration requires you to get a GitHub Personal Access Token.
+In order to set up an integration, you will need a GitHub Personal Access Token.

 Log in to [GitHub](https://github.com/).